-Charleston’s Farmers Market is a brilliant place to spend a Saturday morning – the only day that it’s open -browsing through its selection of locally sourced produce, which is seasonal, varied and undeniably fresh.
+Charleston’s Farmers Market is a brilliant place to spend a Saturday morning browsing through its selection of locally sourced produce, which is seasonal, varied and undeniably fresh.
 Fill up with tasty free samples along the way: nuts, cheese, olives, cakes and more are on offer.
 Whilst many Charleston locals come here to pick up their weekly fruits and vegetables, visitors can browse through the numerous arts and crafts stalls by local craftspeople as well as stopping by for a quick bite from the many food vendors that make for a great breakfast, lunch or dinner.

 New Southern is all the rage as southern chefs pay homage to the foods and flavors of their childhood whilst integrating non-traditional cooking techniques and ingredients.
 Enjoy a laid-back, slow-moving Sunday brunch at High Cotton where Lowcountry favorites are paired with local jazz.
 Whether its dohnut holes, crab cakes or chicken and waffles you try, dining at High Cotton is a fine way to get a taste of the Lowcountry with a modern twist.